Young Cancer Survivor Cares for Kids

 Call her Amazing Grace.
-Nine-year-old Grace Callwood is determined to ease the burden for homeless, sick, and foster children.
+Grace Callwood is determined to ease the burden for homeless, sick, and foster children.
 Surviving cancer gave Grace the determination to realize her dream of starting a movement of young people committed to doing good.
 We visited with Grace a few years ago when she was just 9-years-old and launching her movement WeCancerve.

 (Bel Air, Maryland)

 She’s different now.
 Cancer will do that to a person - if you survive.